Carlo Francesco Nuvolone

-Carlo Francesco Nuvolone (1608 or 1609 in Milan – 1661 or 1662 in Milan) was an Italian painter of religious subjects and portraits who was active mainly in Lombardy.
+Carlo Francesco Nuvolone (1608 or 1609 – 1661 or 1662) was an Italian painter of religious subjects and portraits who was active mainly in Lombardy.
 He became the leading painter in Lombardy in the mid-17th century, producing works on canvas as well as frescoes.
 Because his style was perceived as close to that of Guido Reni he was nicknamed il Guido della Lombardia (the Guido of Lombardy).

 Life

 Carlo Francesco Nuvolone was born in Milan.
 His father Panfilo Nuvolone was a painter of frescoes and altarpieces, in a style still linked to late Mannerism, and of still lifes.
 Carlo Francesco had a brother called Giuseppe who also became a painter.

 After working with his father, Carlo Francesco studied at the Accademia Ambrosiana in Milan under Giovanni Battista Crespi (il Cerano).
 In that studio he would have encountered Daniele Crespi and Giulio Cesare Procaccini.

 He later worked in Milan and its environs.
 During the 1650s, Nuvolone painted frescoes in the Capella di San Michele, Certosa di Pavia, and works for the Sacro Monte di Varese, an important local pilgrimage site, where he frescoed Chapel III with the Nativity and Chapel V with Christ among the Doctors (both 1650).
-His interest in the dark and passionate art of Francesco Cairo is evident in his St. Peter and St. Clare (1651–2; Milan, Basilica of San Simpliciano) and St. Peter Healing the Lame Man (Milan, San Vittorio), which also dates from the 1650s.
+His interest in the dark and passionate art of Francesco Cairo is evident in his St. Peter and St. Clare (1651–52; Milan, Basilica of San Simpliciano) and St. Peter Healing the Lame Man (Milan, San Vittorio), which also dates from the 1650s.

 He later executed frescoes for the Sacro Monte di Orta, completing Chapel X with the Confirmation of St. Francis (1654) and later decorating Chapel XVII with the Death of St. Francis.
 He was assisted by his brother Giuseppe Nuvolone who also collaborated in the frescoes (1660) for San Francesco, Trecate.

 Nuvolone died in Milan 1661 or 1662.
 Among his pupils were Giuseppe Zanata, Federigo Panza, Filippo Abbiati, and Pietro Maggi.